m039/pdk-platformio/README.md

-`easypdkprog.exe` is build from the [development branch](https://github.com/free-pdk/easy-pdk-programmer-software/tree/development) in msys2.
+`easypdkprog.exe` is built from the [development branch](https://github.com/free-pdk/easy-pdk-programmer-software/tree/development) in MSYS2.